Zoster vaccine: Zostavax

-A Cochrane review concluded that Zostavax is "effective in preventing herpes zoster disease for up to three years".
-The duration of protection beyond four years after vaccination with the zoster vaccine is unknown.
-The need for re-vaccination remains to be confirmed.
+The Zostavax vaccine (both single dose and two-dose regime) is likely effective at protecting people from herpes zoster disease for a duration of up to three years.
+The degree of longer term protection (beyond 4 years from the initial vaccination) is not clear.
+The need for re-vaccination after the first full vaccine schedule is complete remains to be confirmed.

 Zostavax was shown to reduce the incidence of shingles by 51% in a study of 38,000 adults aged 60 and older who received the vaccine.
 The vaccine also reduced by 67% the number of cases of postherpetic neuralgia (PHN) and reduced the severity and duration of pain and discomfort associated with shingles, by 61%.
 The FDA originally recommended it for individuals 60 years of age or older who are not severely allergic to any of its components and who meet the following requirements: